 To choose one from the top For Sale By Owner websites in Washington, you need to consider these 4 factors.

 - Do they list on MLS?
-You should opt for a platform that offers MLS listing for better exposure.
+You should opt for a platform that offers Flat Fee MLS in Washington State for better exposure.
 It will lead to more buyers and a higher selling price.

 - How is their user experience?
 Look for easy to navigate FSBO websites.
 They should have features like mobile app, virtual tours and offer-management.